 The home must be sparkling clean, brightly lit, clutter free and any needed maintenance items having been attended to, before putting the home up for sale.
 This includes sprucing up the home’s exterior, as well.
 Part of the presentation package

-includes many, high quality photos that highlight the sparkling clean, bright lit, clutter free home.
+includes many, high-quality photos that highlight the sparkling clean, bright lit, clutter free home.
 As a Real Estate Agent here in Broward and Palm Beach counties of South Florida, it’s my responsibility to make sure that the Seller’s home is presented and seen by the 90% plus Buyers that start their home search online, over the internet.

-With my vast knowledge of Social Media and Marketing over the internet, any Seller can rest assure that their homes will be presented well and seen by these internet searching Buyers, as their homes are blasted across the internet being picked up by search engines across all the multitude of Social Media platforms and Real Estate sites.
-Without adequate presentation, homes take longer to sell and sell for less money.
+With my vast knowledge of Social Media and Marketing over the internet, any Seller can rest assure that their homes will be presented well and seen by this internet searching Buyers, as their homes are blasted across the internet being picked up by search engines across all the multitude of Social Media platforms and Real Estate sites.
+Without fair presentation, homes take longer to sell and sell for less money.
 Proper presentation gets homes seen by more Buyers which can increase competition amongst Buyers and drive up home selling prices.